-When you run the Set-MsolADFSContext -Computer cmdlet in the Windows Azure Active Directory Module for Windows PowerShell, you receive the following error:
+When you run the Set-MsolADFSContext -Computer cmdlet in the Microsoft Azure Active Directory Module for Windows PowerShell, you receive the following error:

 Set-MsolADFSContext : The connection to <ServerName> Active Directory Federation Services 2.0 server failed due to invalid credentials.

-This error occurs because Remote PowerShell isn't enabled on the Active Directory Federation Services (AD FS) federation server that the -computer parameter references.
+This error occurs if Remote PowerShell isn't enabled on the Active Directory Federation Services (AD FS) federation server that the -computer parameter references.

-When a domain is added correctly and verified in the Microsoft Office 365 portal, you can use the Windows Azure Active Directory Module for Windows PowerShell to set up single sign-on (SSO) from a management workstation by using Remote PowerShell.
+When a domain is added correctly and verified in the portal, you can use the Azure Active Directory Module for Windows PowerShell to set up single sign-on (SSO) from a management workstation by using Remote PowerShell.

-However, the Windows Azure Active Directory Module for Windows PowerShell can only be installed on Windows 7 and on Windows Server 2008 SR2.
-The Windows Azure Active Directory Module for Windows PowerShell can't be installed on Windows Server 2008 Service Pack 2 (SP2).
+However, the Azure Active Directory Module for Windows PowerShell can only be installed on Windows 7 and on Windows Server 2008 SR2.
+The Azure Active Directory Module for Windows PowerShell can't be installed on Windows Server 2008 Service Pack 2 (SP2).
 Therefore, this problem is especially relevant where AD FS is installed on a Windows Server 2008 SP2 platform.
-In this case, the Windows Azure Active Directory Module for Windows PowerShell command that is related to AD FS must be issued from a remote computer.
+In this case, the Azure Active Directory Module for Windows PowerShell command that's related to AD FS must be issued from a remote computer.